FirelyTeam/firely-docs/simplifier/simplifierConnectors.rst

 Connectors
 ==========

-Simplifier allows users to create a connection to other applications and to pass resources on Simplifier to them.
-Think about sending a StructureDefinition to an Example generator, a TestScript resource to a server test application, a ValueSet to a terminology server etc.
+Simplifier allows users to create connector scripts: such scripts allow external web applications to open Simplifier's resources or call an external service and show the result in Simplfier.
+Think about sending a StructureDefinition to an examples generator, a TestScript resource to a server test application, a ValueSet to a terminology server etc.

 Subscribe to a connector
 ------------------------